People love top 10 lists, and for decades a South Florida scientist has obliged by listing the best beaches in Florida and the US.

 Past winners among best beaches in Florida

-As Dr. Beach has ranked US beaches for three decades, many of the best beaches in Florida earned his #1 spot.
+As Dr. Beach has ranked US beaches for three decades, many of the best beaches in Florida have earned his #1 spot.

 Of course, conditions can change, but it’s hard to think that a spot that was one of the best beaches in Florida a few years ago would not still be pretty wonderful.